 At the age of thirteen, Chris formed pop/rock band The Lightyears with his best friends from school.
 Since then, The Lightyears have toured all over the world, trashing a grand total of zero hotel rooms and performing everywhere from Wembley Stadium (which Chris talks about rather a lot) to a cow shed in Belgium (which he talks about less – it was a booking error).

-Songs About a Girl: When sixteen-year-old aspiring photographer Charlie Bloom receives the invitation of her dreams – to take backstage photos for chart-topping boyband Fire&Lights – it’s an offer she can’t refuse.
+Songs About a Girl (sequel Songs About Us): When sixteen-year-old aspiring photographer Charlie Bloom receives the invitation of her dreams – to take backstage photos for chart-topping boyband Fire&Lights – it’s an offer she can’t refuse.
 Overnight she is launched into a world of bloggers, paparazzi and backstage bickering and soon becomes caught between the dark charms of the band’s lead singer and songwriter, Gabriel West, and his boy-next-door bandmate Olly Samson.
 Charlie’s growing notoriety makes her a daily target for bitchy bully Aimee Watts and her clique, and though she seeks comfort in her best friend, Melissa, her life spirals ever further out of control.
 As her connection with Gabriel deepens, Charlie stumbles upon a spine-tingling truth: all the songs he has written for Fire&Lights’ debut album are, impossibly, linked to her and her past.
 How can this be?
 What dark secrets has he uncovered?
 Why is Melissa acting so strangely all the time?
 And will this rivalry between Gabriel and Olly eventually tear the band apart?